 The tradition of SafeComp is to act as a platform for bringing together academic research and industrial needs.
 In 2021 we want this industrial and real-world experience to be a strong element of the conference.

-We solicit two types of papers:
+We solicit two types of papers of up to 14 pages (including references):

 All papers will be reviewed by three members of the Programme Committee.
 Papers must not have been previously published or concurrently submitted elsewhere.